A unit-level small area model with misclassified covariates: Ethiopia DHS data application

-We consider data from the 2011 Ethiopia DHS, a nationally representative survey of 16,515 women aged 15-49 and 14,110 men aged 15-59.
-Data are available at \verb[www.measuredhs.com[.
-The survey was designed to provide population and health indicators at the national (urban and rural) and regional levels (nine regional states, namely Tigray, Affar, Amhara, Oromiya, Somali, Benishangul-Gumuz, SNNP, Gambela, Harari, and two city administrations, Addis Ababa and Dire-Dawa); the latter represent the 11 domains of interest in our application.
-Ethiopia is the second most populated country in Sub-Saharan Africa, with over 96 millions of inhabitants in 2014.
 Complete survey data were available for a total of $\sum_i n_i = 15515$ women, with $n_i$ ranging from 813 (Somali) to 2066 (Oromiya).
-Such sample sizes, although not typical of small area applications, should be considered in light of the total population and of the strong geographical variability; moreover these regions represent unplanned domains for female population.
+Such sample sizes, although not typical of small area applications, should be considered in light of the total population (over 96 millions of inhabitants in 2014, which makes Ethiopia the second most populated country in Sub-Saharan Africa) and of the strong geographical variability; moreover these regions represent unplanned domains for female population for the variable of interest.
 For the above reasons, the problem might be framed within a small area estimation context.
-We considered women's body mass index (BMI) (kg/m2) as a measure of women's nutritional status; women with a BMI$<$18.5 are considered to be at risk of chronic energy deficiency.
-A BMI below 17 kg/m2 indicates severe undernutrition and is associated with increased mortality.
-DHS figures for 2011 indicate that 27\% of Ethiopian women in reproductive age were at chronic energy deficiency risk, the highest levels of undernutrition occurring in Tigray, Affar, Gambela and Somali.
-These represent the poorest rural areas, characterized by high incidence of infectious diseases, low access to improved water sources, high exposure to natural hazards, scattered health service provisions and, finally, lack of access to education and early marriage for women.
-The latter remain the determinants of rural-urban disparities in nutrition and health conditions.
+We considered women's body mass index (BMI) (kg/m2) as a measure of their nutritional status.
+Several studies \citep[see e.g.][]{DHS,DHS3} have investigated the role of age, marital status, religion, occupation, education attainment and living standard as potential determinants of women's nutritional status in Ethiopia.
+They also highlighted strong regional disparities and relevant differences between urban and rural areas.
+The latter often represent the poorest areas, and are characterized by high incidence of infectious diseases, low access to improved water sources, high exposure to natural hazards, scattered health service provisions and, finally, lack of access to education and early marriage for women.
+The living condition was measured through the household wealth index quintile, a composite measure of a household's cumulative living standard that is available from the DHS data.